g026r/pocket-neogeo-library-images/README.md

 # pocket-neogeo-library-images
 Neo Geo Pocket &amp; Pocket Color library images for the Analogue Pocket.
-Mostly based off the images from [libretro-thumbnails](https://github.com/libretro-thumbnails/), with a few corrections applied where their images were incorrect.
+Partially based off the images from [libretro-thumbnails](https://github.com/libretro-thumbnails/), with quite a few corrections applied where their images were incorrect or necessitated expansion to allow for various regions.

 Check the [releases link](https://github.com/g026r/pocket-neogeo-library-images/releases) for the latest zips.